 Instead what ends up happening in volume 14 is that Yukino manages to impress her mother and Yukino gets some recognition from her mother.
 After the first prom, Yukino tells her mom that she is interested in her father’s line of work and that she wants to work with him at the company.
 Yukino’s mother says she will think about it, but if that’s what Yukino wants then Yukino’s mother will support it.

-In the second half of volume 14, the fake prom resurfaces because someone (most likely Haruno) posted it on the internet.
-Hachiman is forced to show up to a meeting where the three Yukinoshitas are and explain the situation.
+In the second half of volume 14, the fake prom resurfaces because Hachiman made Zaimokuza and the other two update the site two times.
+Hachiman shows up to a meeting where the three Yukinoshitas are so he can explain the situation.
 Yukino’s mother asks what the meaning behind this second prom is.
 She thought it was merely meant to make the other prom look good.
 Hachiman ends up convincing Yukino’s mother that he can host the second prom and he asks if Yukino can help him, without a budget or any manpower.
 Yukino accepts and Yukino’s mother goes along with it.
 Hachiman, Yukino and the others then spend half a chapter working on the second prom and everything works out, without anything going wrong or any setbacks.
 Then during the second prom, Yukino’s mother shows up again and says that she acknowledges Yukino’s abilities.

-That’s all the convincing it took to get Yukino’s mother to change her mind, two short conversations that don’t even last 5 minutes.
+That’s all the convincing it took to get Yukino’s mother to change her mind, two short conversations that last about 5 minutes.
 In volume 12 Haruno said that it wouldn’t be easy to change their mother’s mind, but turns out it wasn’t really all that difficult.

 Which raises the question, if all it took was for Yukino to successfully organize a big event like this and to tell her mother what her future plans are, then why wasn’t this done around volume 6 after the festival arc?